Earlier Florence baptistery (700 AD)

 The white marble came from the wonderful Carrara marble quarries right outside Florence, so that was easy to get.
 Most of the green marble comes from Prato, only a few miles further away.

 A lot of the red marble came from older Roman temples and basilicas that the builders tore down to use for materials.
 Medieval Christians thought it was super appropriate to take materials from the bad old days before Christianity and make them holy by using them in a Christian building.
-Plus, red marble had to be imported to Italy from far away.
+Plus, you had to import red marble to Italy from far away.
 Using it in their baptistery implied that the people of Florence were rich enough to get expensive, imported marble.

 The baptistery’s relationship to earlier buildings